alcrb/PCPowerStatus/README.md

  ## Install

-// Just start the script
+// Just start the script and target a computer with IP,name or MAC address